-Critically assess the appropriateness of pre- developed questionnaires Economic evaluation (lecture, 4 hours) New professor (TBA),, Department of Clinical Medicine Understand the different methods for economic evaluation and economic analysis in health care and their application Produce a simple economic evaluation of a new health care intervention Produce a deterministic sensitivity analysis (e.g. one-way, two-way, scenario analysis) Assess whether new health care interventions represent "good value for money" Assessment and reporting of economic evaluations (lecture, exercises, 4 hours) Sabrina Storgaard Sørensen, Department of Clinical Medicine Critically assess the methodological quality of existing economic evaluations and interpret the validity and transferability of the results Transferability of economic evaluation (lecture, exercises, 4 hours) Sabrina Storgaard Sørensen, Department of Clinical Medicine Critically assess the methodological quality of existing economic evaluations and interpret the validity and transferability of the results Exercises (exercises, 4 hours) Cathrine Elgaard Jensen and Sabine Michelsen Raunbak, Department of Clinical Medicine Use the models and methods of the field to analyse selected issues
+Demonstrate knowledge of Quality-Adjusted Life Years and understanding of applications and limitations in health care decision-making Economic evaluation (lecture, exercises,4 hours) Flemming W. Udsen, Department of Clinical Medicine Understand the different methods for economic evaluation and economic analysis in health care and their application Produce a simple economic evaluation of a new health care intervention Assess whether new health care interventions represent "good value for money" Sensitivity analysis (lecture, exercises, 3 hours) Flemming W. Udsen, Department of Clinical Medicine Produce a deterministic sensitivity analysis (e.g. one-way, two-way, scenario analysis) Assessment, reporting, and transferability of economic evaluations (lecture, exercises, 3 hours) Sabrina Storgaard Sørensen, Department of Clinical Medicine Critically assess the methodological quality of existing economic evaluations and interpret the validity and transferability of the results Assessment, reporting, and transferability of economic evaluations - continued (lecture, exercises, 3 hours) Sabrina Storgaard Sørensen, Department of Clinical Medicine Critically assess the methodological quality of existing economic evaluations and interpret the validity and transferability of the results Exercises (exercises, 4 hours) Sabrina Storgaard Sørensen, Department of Clinical Medicine Use the models and methods of the field to analyse selected issues

-^{} All rights reserved for changes during the semester due to e.g. illness, cancellations etc.
+^{} All rights reserved for changes during the semester due to e.g., illness, cancellations etc.